utopia-foss/utopia/doc/usage/eval/plotting.rst

 Without DAG framework
 """""""""""""""""""""
-To not use the data transformation framework, simply omit the ``use_dag`` flag or set it to ``False`` in the decorator.
+If you wish not to use the data transformation framework, simply omit the ``use_dag`` flag or set it to ``False`` in the decorator.
-When not using the transformation framework, the ``creator_type`` should be specified, thus making the plot function bound to one type of creator.
+When not using the transformation framework, the ``creator_type`` should be specified, thus binding the plot function to one type of creator.

 .. code-block:: python